SethCalkins/audible/README.md

 Contrary to the audio data, the header is not encrypted and can be readily accessed.

+If you are interested in finding out how I pieced this together, you can read the `MAKINGOF.md` file in this repository.

-The data presented in this document are from the test file in the `testdata` directory.
+The data presented in this document comes from a sample audio book.
 This is the free introductory audio book you get when you sign up for an account on Audible.com.
 This is also the file I used to piece all the information together.

-If you are interested in finding out how I pieced this together, you can read the `MAKINGOF.md` file in this repository.

 All data in these files is encoded as big endian.
 The basic layout of a `.aa` file is as follows: